 I have seen many “about me” books that clearly outline the interests of the child.
 Having these interests embedded in planned learning is less common.
 Once you know what a child is good at you have the foundation for extending these skills.
 (PS.
-Do not label an interest as an obsession).
+Do not label a special interest as an obsession).
 This will also increase the feeling of value the child has.

 2. Don’t think your way is the best way.

 Move your ego out of the way, it has no place in an inclusive classroom.
-Yes you may have designed a task with a specific outcome and way of working but you may not have found the best way for the child to achieve that.
+Yes, you may have designed a task with a specific outcome and way of working but you may not have found the best way for the child to achieve that.
 I am constantly surprised by the innovative approach my student’s take to tasks.

 3. Accept misunderstandings work both ways.

 Find a common communication system – do not apply yours, adapt and find what works for the child.
 Never presume that as you are listening to a child you understand what they mean and vice versa.
-This has been referred to as the “double empathy”problem.
+This has been referred to as the “double empathy” problem.

 4. Reduce environmental barriers.

 “For people whose disabilities involve significant sensory issues, as autism does, inclusive environments are often nightmares of continual sensory bombardment which interferes with learning and causes constant discomfort and pain.”